zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 All infrastructure is declaratively provisioned using Terraform.
 Workspaces (`dev`, `stg`, `prd`) isolate environments, with deployments automated via GitHub Actions.
 Modules are parameterized to maximize reuse, and remote state with locking is managed through S3.

-Security follows the principle of least privilege: IAM roles are scoped tightly, environment-specific credentials are stored in AWS SSM Parameter Store, and ECR repository are bootstrapped for container promotion across environments.
+Security follows the principle of least privilege: IAM roles are scoped tightly, environment-specific credentials are stored in AWS SSM Parameter Store, and ECR repository was bootstrapped for container promotion across environments.

 Static front-end applications (e.g., S3 + CloudFront SPAs) are also codified in Terraform, enabling full-stack reproducibility.